Avoid These Mistakes To Remove Grease Stains

 Many people find themselves in a predicament where conventional cleaning methods fail, requiring specialized stain removers or techniques to tackle these stubborn marks effectively.
 It becomes essential to treat grease stains promptly and with the right approach to avoid long-lasting damage to clothing or upholstery.

-Rinse with warm water or wipe away with a damp cloth, repeating the process if necessary.
+Rinse with cold water or wipe away with a damp cloth, repeating the process if necessary.
 For tougher stains or odors, consider using baking soda, vinegar, or a specialized grease remover.
-Always test any cleaning solution on a small, inconspicuous area first to avoid damage.

 Why Is Grease Stain Hard To Remove?